PHP Constants. Everything You Need To Know About PHP Constants

 Posted by TotalDC

-If you are reading this post, probably you maybe new to PHP and programming in general.
-And in that case if you need and intro into what is PHP variables and data types I suggest that you read this article first.
+If you are reading this post, probably you may be new to PHP and programming in general.
+In that case, if you need an intro into what is PHP variables and data types I suggest that you read this article first.
 Let’s talk about PHP constants.

 What Is Constant In PHP

-As you maybe guessing, constant is a name or an identifier for a fixed value.
+As you may be guessing, the constant is a name or an identifier for a fixed value.
 Constants are just like variables but when they are defined they can’t be undefined or changed.

-Constants are very useful for storing data that doesn’t change or that you don’t want to change by accident while you code is running.
-For example constant could be configuration settings such as database username and password, websites URL, company name etc.
+Constants are very useful for storing data that doesn’t change or that you don’t want to change by accident while your code is running.
+For example, constant could be configuration settings such as database username and password, website URL, company name, etc.

-Constants are defined by using PHP define() function. which accepts two arguments – the name of the constant and its value.
+Constants are defined by using the PHP define() function. which accepts two arguments – the name of the constant and its value.
 When defined constant can be used at any time by referring to its name.
-Lets look at the example:
+Let’s look at the example:

 <?php